UW–Madison is currently vaccinating 12- to 15-year-olds.

 On the day of your appointment

 Log in to go.wisc.edu/communityvaccine with the username and password you created when you made your appointment and complete the Same-Day Screening and Consent Form in “Consent Forms” before your appointment.
-You will also need the barcode that appears when you sign in, which you can either print ahead of time or show on your smart device when you arrive at the Nicholas Recreation Center for your vaccine.
+You will also need the barcode that appears when you sign in, which you can either print ahead of time or show on your smart device when you arrive at UHS for your vaccine.

 - View a map.

-- Hourly parking is available in Lot 46, or there are parking meters on W. Dayton Street in front of the Kohl Center.
+- Hourly parking is available in Lot 46.
 UHS validates parking.

-- Check Madison Metro for a list of routes that stop near the Nick, including 2, 3, 4, 6, and 9, and the 80 campus bus.
+- Check Madison Metro for a list of routes that stop near UHS, including 2, 3, 4, 6, and 9, and the 80 campus bus.

-- Bike racks are also available outside the Nick.
+- Bike racks are also available outside UHS in the East Campus Mall or in the underground parking area.

 You do not need to show a negative test result to enter the building for your vaccine appointment.